-One of the books that I’m reading at the moment is a collection of essays titled Freedom Fallacy: The Limits of Liberal Feminism, which I highly recommend to anyone interested in contemporary feminist issues.
-Featuring 17 short essays written by academics from across the globe, it’s the kind of book that you can dip in and out of and feel that you’ve learned something important from each time that you do.
-Over the weekend I delved into Laura Tarzia’s chapter on sexuality, which I’d been looking forward to since my last engagement with the book a couple of weeks ago.
-Focused on the complex relationship between sexual violence against women and female sexual desire, Tarzia’s chapter raises far more questions than it can possibly answer in a mere nine pages.
-And I haven’t been able to stop thinking about it.
+One of the books I’m reading at the moment is a collection of feminist essays titled Freedom Fallacy: The Limits of Liberal Feminism.
+Featuring 17 essays written by academics from across the globe, it’s the kind of book that you can dip in and out of and feel that you’ve learned something important from each time you do.
+Over the weekend I read Laura Tarzia’s chapter on sexuality, which focuses on the complex relationship between female sexual desire and violence.
+Unsurprisingly, it raises far more questions than it can possibly answer in a mere nine pages.
+And I haven’t been able to stop thinking about them.

 During conversations with friends about the relationship between pleasure and pain I often worry that challenging desires and fantasies which exist outside of my personal experience will lead me to be perceived as prudish and ignorant, or worse still – anti-feminist.
 After reading more on the subject, though, I realise that my concerns aren’t as naive or misplaced as I’ve often feared.
 As Tarzia highlights in her essay, there is a conflict of interest at play in liberal feminism’s ongoing fight to eradicate physical and sexual violence against women and its acceptance of degrading sexual practices and experiences as long as they’re ‘chosen’ and not unwillingly imposed.